leanprover-community/blog/posts/the-radon-nikodym-theorem-in-lean.md

   μ ≪ ν ↔ ν.with_density (radon_nikodym_deriv μ ν) = μ
 ```
 Furthermore, the generalisation of the
-Radon-Nikodym theorem to signed measures follows also, simply by utilising
+Radon-Nikodym theorem to signed measures follows, simply by utilising
 the Jordan decomposition and realising the Radon-Nikodym derivative of
 the signed measure is the difference of the Radon-Nikodym derivative of
 the parts of the Jordan decomposition.
 However, using this definition of the